DannyQN123/Loan_Default_Risk_Analysis/README.md

 ## Big Question:
 - What are the factors that influence Home Credit customers' repayment ability ?
 - This is a Binary-Classification problem.
+- See the **Steps** & **Presentation** flow below for further detail.

 ## Steps:
-1. Identify 4 factors that can affect a customer's repayment ability
+1. Identify 4 factors that can affect a customer's repayment ability based on Pearson Correlation
-2. From these 4 factors, derive some actionable business insights.
+2. From these 4 factors, derive some actionable business insights using Descriptive Stats (kdeplot, bar charts....)
 3. Also from these 4 factors, perform feature-engineering ==> we have 2 engineered-features (the other 2 features are given)
 4. Build 3 Predictive Models: Logistics Regression, Random Forest, LGBM
 5. Use ROC AUC as the metric to evaluate the 3 models and determine that LGBM is the best model for this problem